 Refer to the TOMS User Roles for CAASPP and TOMS User Roles for ELPAC subsections in the TOMS User Guide for a list of user roles and their responsibilities and abilities.

 Data Security and Privacy

 Personally identifiable information (PII) is protected through the latest encryption and security technology.
-Educators are only permitted to view data for students at either a school or LEA.
+Educators are permitted to view only data for students at either a school or LEA.
 Only data an educator has been explicitly authorized to view may be viewed.
-Follow state and federal laws, as well as LEA policy, and only provide access to authorized individuals.
+Follow state and federal laws, as well as LEA policies, and only provide access to authorized individuals.

 CERS collects and maintains educational records that contain PII about students.